slburson/misc-extensions/README.md

-`def-gmap-arg-type` and `def-gmap-res-type`, if given a name that is not a keyword symbol, now also define the keyword symbol with the same name; but before they do that, they check that it is not already defined by a previous call supplying a different non-keyword name, and if so, they signal an error.
+`def-gmap-arg-type` and `def-gmap-res-type`, if given a name that is not a keyword symbol, now also define the keyword symbol with the same name; but before they do that, they check that it is not already defined by a previous call supplying a different non-keyword name; if it is, they signal an error.

 With this change, the old syntax will continue to work, but collisions, where two systems try to define argument or result types with the same symbol-name, will be detected; previously, the one loaded last would "win".

+(Personally, I've settled on a compromise, wherein I write result types `and` and `or` in the old syntax, as `:and` and `:or`; it's not plausible that these could be defined as types.
+For other result types, and all argument types, I use the new syntax.)

 ## 3. Macro `fn`